Dendrolycopodium hickeyi: Description

 Similar to other members of the genus, the sporophyte of Dendrolycopodium hickeyi resembles the seedlings of some conifers.
 The upright sporophytes grow from subterranean horizontal stems, often causing tree club-mosses to be found in clusters.
-The upright sporophytes have small, green microphylls (leaves) extending from the ground to the tips of their branches (branches 4-7mm in diameter).
+The upright sporophytes have small, green microphylls (leaves) extending from the ground to the tips of their branches (branches 4–7mm in diameter).
 These plants remain green throughout the winter and in their final year, they produce usually a single, unstalked (sessile) terminal strobilus from which spores are released.

 Identification

-Dendrolycopodium hickeyi is ostensibly very similar to D. obscurum which overlaps with D. hickeyi in range.
+Dendrolycopodium hickeyi is ostensibly very similar to Dendrolycopodium obscurum which overlaps with D. hickeyi in range.
 While D. obscurum has reduced leaves on the underside of the branches, D. hickeyi has leaves of equal length around the branches (as reflected by its former name, Lycopodium obscurum var. isophyllum: iso- [“equal”] + -phyllum [“leaf”]).
 D. hickeyi can be distinguished from D. dendroideum, which also has leaves of equal length around their branches, by the orientation of these leaves.
 D. hickeyi and D. obscurum both have a single rank of leaves on the top of the branches while D. dendroideum has leaves in ranks of two on the top of each branch.
 D. hickeyi also has leaves which are appressed to the stem below the first branches (unlike spreading leaves in D. dendroideum).
 The strobilus of D. hickeyi is also intermediate in length between D. obscurum and D. dendroideum.

+Range and Habitat

+D. hickeyi is native across the northeastern United States and Eastern Canada.Its range overlaps with several other lycophytes, including D. obscurum and D. dendroideum, which were previously classified as varieties of each other.It can be found in dry or mesic conifer forests, as well as forest openings, and prefers sandy soil shaded light conditions.